Doubly Linked List is a two-way traffic

 Time Complexity

-We need to compare each node one at a time to find the target value.
-This is linear, O(n).
+• We have to traverse from the head and compare each node to find the target node.

 Implementation